Smart asset management & inspections for the energy industryNews & Insights

 The gradual move towards renewables

-As the energy sector keeps gradually growing, it creates a mounting need for streamlined software solutions, such as
+As the energy sector keeps gradually growing, it creates a mounting need for streamlined software solutions.
+That’s why we optimize our resco.FieldService for the needs for optimizing management processes, documenting, and centralizing all asset data.

 Reliable data collection is one of the most important parts of any effective power plant asset management system.
 Managing lots of assets means working with huge amounts of data, therefore, an effective tool for data collection is a necessity.
 In order to make the right decisions regarding the health of the plant’s asset, asset managers also need detailed data analyses.

-By using Resco Inspections, you can effectively keep track of all your resources.
-Inspections makes it easier to collect and evaluate data, so you’ll always know where your assets are, in real time.
+By using resco.FieldService, you can effectively keep track of all your resources.
+The solution makes it easier to collect and evaluate data, so you’ll always know where your assets are, in real time.